 A lot of the creators I spoke with, both the well-established and the beginners, stressed the emotional support that Patreon can provide as much—or sometimes more—than the potential financial security it offers.
 “Even if there are just one or two people out there who are subscribed to your Patreon page, that support can provide a little extra income and help create a sense of loyalty with some of your biggest fans,” Athens, Georgia-based illustrator Katy Lipscomb told me.
 “Even if the monetary reciprocation is relatively small, just seeing that people genuinely believe in what you’re doing can mean so much.”
 The recently-graduated art student joined Patreon in 2015.
 “Patreon really can have an enormous impact on your financial security as a creator,” she says, adding that she used to “heavily rely” on Patreon as part of her monthly salary.
 Lipscomb took a hiatus from the platform in 2016 to focus on completing her BFA at the University of Georgia.
 She says she uses social media to find patrons; she has an audience of close to 300,000 fans on Instagram and Facebook, and 61 patrons.
 Lipscomb acknowledged that building a social following is often an important element of a successful Patreon.
 “Patreon can be an incredible platform for creators, but it is entirely what you make of it.”

-While it’s clear that some artists find a lot of value in Patreon, especially as a source of community and peer support, Forsythe is not alone in his frustration with the platform.
+While it’s clear that some artists find a lot of value in Patreon, especially as a source of community and peer support, some creators express frustration with the platform.
 Writer and photographer Brent Knepper recently shared his experience with Patreon in an article on The Outline, writing that, “When I first signed up, I thought I was the perfect match for Patreon’s model.
 But now I’m realizing that as a struggling photographer without a massive social media following, I’m probably not Patreon’s Target Creator.”
 Knepper argues that the vast majority of Patreon creators are making only a negligible amount.
 Since setting up a Patreon account doesn’t cost anything, you could also argue that creators have nothing to lose from trying it out.
 On the other hand, setting up an account does take time, and when you’re a freelancer, time is money that you can’t always afford to spare.

 Ultimately, what I learned from speaking with these creators is that Patreon is a highly useful tool for some people and a big letdown for others, and those two groups of people aren’t always who you’d expect.
 Some artists with very small followings on the platform are satisfied with the moral support, sense of structure in their practice, and modest amount of cash that Patreon facilitates.
 Others who look to the site as a moneymaker may come away feeling annoyed when patronage doesn’t result in enough money to make the upkeep of Patreon worthwhile.